barretoMarcosPaulo/climatic/README.md

 That done, you can make querys and be happy :)

-If you want to find other information the website <a href="https://openweathermap.org/">openWeatherMap</a> have a doc detailed with all api routes.
+If you want to find other information the website <a target="_blank" href="https://openweathermap.org/">openWeatherMap</a> have a doc detailed with all api routes.

 ## Images Screens